“An addictive series that is a non-stop adrenaline overload that I’m thrilled to recommend to others.”Amazon Reviewer

-The third book in a gripping, new-adult mob series.
+The final book in a gripping, new-adult mob series.

 Being free from the mob is complicated…but so is loving Jack.

 Jack and Franki are safe for now, but the Familia isn’t the only thing keeping them apart.

 Our barrier is written as plain as the words tattooed beneath the red and beaten skin, the discoloration that has nothing to do with the bruises, but everything to do with the man.
 That when I read them have a pit forming in my belly.

 Who is this man?
 Can I trust him?
 And, in all honesty, do I really want to know?

 And so it begins… Read the exciting conclusion to MI FAMILIA Part III NOW!